 The Kitchen Toto – Harry Hook

-These 172 films are either unavailable or only available in somewhat unacceptable ways.
-Mark Rappaport’s six outstanding early masterpieces, Casual Relations, Local Color, Mozart in Love, The Scenic Route, The Imposters, and Chain Letters have only been available in hard-to-find, currently expensive VHS editions!
+These films are either unavailable or only available in somewhat unacceptable ways.
+Mark Rappaport’s six outstanding early masterpieces, Casual Relations, Local Color, Mozart in Love, The Scenic Route, The Imposters, and Chain Letters are now available to watch on Fandor.
+That is great but I need to be able to own these works in and Fandor doesn’t last.
+These films shouldn’t just be forgotten.
 These are films that do not fit into whatever marketing pattern the Hollywood machine deems acceptable.
-Sources I respect tell me that the ones I haven’t seen are among the greatest works the medium has produced.
 Blu-Ray is nice and all and it’s nice to have pretty editions of our favorite films but it’s more important to have potential new favorites be available so that our tastes can grow.
-Stop crying about your fucking Kubrick, Hitchcock, Ford, Cassavetes, etc. blu-rays and start writing letters to labels expressing your interest so that films you’ve never heard of, which would blow most of your favorites out of the water if you ever saw them, might get released.
+Stop crying about your fucking Kubrick, Hitchcock, Ford, Cassavetes, Ozu, etc. blu-rays and start writing letters to labels expressing your interest so that films you’ve never heard of, which would blow most of your favorites out of the water if you ever saw them, might get released.
 All of so-called film history is a joke.
 There is no canon for many reasons, one of which is far too many films are not discussed or remembered.
 Look at those “1000 films you must see…” books.
 How many films in those books aren’t available on DVD?
 These films haven’t been excluded because they are inferior to the canonized ones.
 I would say that for the most part they are actually superior, but that isn’t the point.
 These films are forgotten simply because they fell to the whims and fashions of the market, which can, yes, even prevent your favorite critic from doing his job and letting you know about them.
 FUCK THE MARKET!
 Do your part to create a larger culture of “well-watched” film fans who can support non-mainstream works the same way literary fans or even comic books fans support truly independent (in thought) works in those mediums.
 Scream loudly that you want these films to be available to you, should you ever decide to watch them.*

 NOT LISTED IN THE DATABASE